pixi-loopkit/docs/docs/props.md

     x: 150,

     // or they can be functions that depend on other props or external constants
+    // `state` that the function receives is our props object
     lineWidth: state => state.x / 5,
 });